jakubwro/NumberTheoreticTransforms.jl/README.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://jakubwro.github.io/NumberTheoreticTransforms.jl/dev)

-This package provides implementations of general Number Theoretic Transform and its special case: Fermat Number Transform.
-The last one can be computed with a FFT-like radix-2 DIT algorithm, although the goal of this package isn't beating FFT with performance but rather accuracy in solving inverse problems like [deconvolution](https://github.com/JuliaDSP/Deconvolution.jl).
+This package provides implementations of general Number Theoretic Transform and Fermat Number Transform which is a special case of NTT.
+The last one is computed with a FFT-like radix-2 DIT algorithm, although the goal of this package is not beating FFT with performance but rather accuracy in solving inverse problems like [deconvolution](https://github.com/JuliaDSP/Deconvolution.jl).